-SUMMARY In this lesson, you learned about the nature vs. nurture debate in psychology.
+In this lesson, you learned about the nature vs. nurture debate in psychology.
 Nature is the innate or biological influences on behavior, such as genetics; nurture is the influences on behavior that come from the environment.
+You reflected on how which of these influences has a strong impact on your self and social awareness skill.

 You now understand that this debate has very relevant applications in psychology.
 One of these is twin studies, which involve comparing the behavior of identical or fraternal twins to determine if certain traits are genetic or learned.
 Another way of thinking about this is through the reaction range, which is the limits the environment places on heredity.
 In other words, both nature and nurture are extremely important to development.
-Source: Adapted from Sophia tutorial by Erick Taggart.